ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The RATS architecture specifies:

-* the building blocks to create remote attestation procedures applicable Actors, Roles, Duties, and Interactions,
+* The building blocks to create remote attestation procedures applicable Actors, Roles, Duties, and Interactions,
-* mandatory and optional trust relationships between its Roles, including Roots-of-Trust,
+* Mandatory and optional trust relationships between its Roles, that may assume a Root-of-Trust context,
-* the interaction between Roles that reside on separate Actors via network protocols,
+* The interaction between Roles that reside on separate Actors and interact via network protocols,
-* protocol framing, allowing for well-defined and opaque payloads,
+* Protocol/message framing that allows for well-defined and opaque payloads,
-* the means to prove, preserve and convey trust properties, such as identity, varacity, freshness, or provenance, and
+* The means to prove, preserve and convey trust properties, such as identity, varacity, freshness, or provenance, and
-* primitives necessary for the construction of interoperable attestation payloads.
+* Primitives necessary for the construction of interoperable attestation payloads.

 # Architectural Components